 Rustic Setting Away from Crowds: Slough Creek Campground

 Get away from it all in this gem of a campground that is home to only 23 sites.
 Tucked along the picturesque Slough Creek in a sage meadow and located between Lamar Valley and Tower-Roosevelt, the campground puts you close to some of the best wildlife viewing in Yellowstone.
 In fact, you may see bison, deer and bears from the campground.

 Rustic is the name of the game here with clean pit toilets and a water pumping station.
 Since generators are prohibited, you will fall asleep to the sounds of the creek and possibly the cries of wolves.

-Since Slough Creek Campground is first-come, first-served, get here as early as possible to reserve your spot.
-Open mid-June through early October, it costs $15 per night.
+Slough Creek Campground changed from first-come, first-served to having reservations at recreation.gov on March 24, 2021.
+It’s usually open mid-June through early October.
 Owners of small RVs up to 30 feet should do a walk-through of the site first to see if this campground is appropriate for your rig.

 Within driving distance of the wildlife-packed Hayden Valley, Fishing Bridge RV Park is your one-stop shop in the park if you are traveling in an RV.
 It’s the only Yellowstone campground with a dump station and water, sewer and electrical hook-ups.